puneet2715/taskmanager/README.md

 2. **Setup MongoDB and Redis**
    - Install and start MongoDB locally
    - Install and start Redis locally
-   - Update connection strings in `.env`
+   - Update connection strings in `.env` or configure in Infisical

 3. **Install dependencies**
    ```bash